|Site Map | Bulletin Home | Temple University|

 University Honors Program

-The College of Liberal Arts participates in two university-wide honors programs: the lower-division University Honors Program and the upper-division Honors Scholars Program.
-See Opportunities>University Honors or www.temple.edu/vpus/programs_initiatives/index.htm#uh for more information about both these programs.
+The College of Liberal Arts participates in the university-wide honors program.
+Go to the University Honors Program section in this Bulletin for more information.

 Departmental Honors Programs

 Some departments in the College of Liberal Arts offer an Honors track for their majors.
 Students should consult the undergraduate chairperson in the selected department regarding eligibility and the program requirements.

 A liberal arts education provides an excellent foundation for students interested in pursuing careers in teaching at the elementary and secondary levels.
 A solid grounding in academic content, along with broad training in critical thinking, analytical reasoning, and communication skills offers students a distinct advantage in the 21st-century classroom.

 Five-Year Combined B.A./M.Ed.
 Teaching Certification Program

 The five-year combined B.A/M.Ed. program is currently being restructured.
 Please visit www.temple.edu/education/programs/bachelors/ba_ma.html for the most up-to-date information on this exciting opportunity.

 Temple Education Scholars

 Each year, a small number of highly-talented incoming freshmen with an interest in teaching are provisionally admitted to the Five-Year Program at the same time they are accepted to the College of Liberal Arts.
 Applications are submitted concurrently with the undergraduate Temple Admissions Application.

 Paul Crowe, Director